symfony/symfony-docs/book/templating.rst

         ));

 .. versionadded:: 2.2
-    Default templates per render tag was added in Symfony 2.2
+    Default templates per render function was added in Symfony 2.2

-You can define default templates per ``render`` tag (which will override any global default templates that is defined):
+You can define default templates per ``render`` function (which will override any global default template that is defined):

 .. configuration-block::